neologisms-annotation/regular_polysemy_identification/README.md

 - exp_data.txt: this file is the equivalent of the sheet 1 of the Excel file, i.e., the file for stimulus data, encoded in ANSI.
 - exp_data_part.txt: this file is the equivalent of the sheet 2 of the Excel file, i.e., the file for participant data, encoded in ANSI.
 - exp_material.xlsx: the material used in the experiment
-- graph_pred_nov.png: shows the partial effect of a model testing the effect of novelty (novel vs. non-novel) on the identification of neologisms on all the data
-- graph_pred_reg_fig.png: shows the effect partial effects of a model testing the effect of regularity (numeric) and figure (metaphor vs. metonymy) on the identification of neologism on only the stimuli containing a neologism

 Please contact us if you have any suggestions.